(New) Raku Space Rock Globe with Torn Rim

 This one-of-a-kind Raku Space Rock Globe with a torn rim is one of my favorites.
-With it’s clay top and colorful wavy textures, this raku pottery piece will add a unique flare to any interior setting.
-It’s reflective properties w make it a lively piece that can stand alone as an entrance piece or on a mantle and will surely draw the eye.
+With it’s clay top and colorful wavy textures, this raku pottery piece will add a unique touch to any interior setting.
+Its reflective properties make it a lively piece that can stand alone as an entrance piece or on a mantle, it will surely draw the eye!

 All of my raku pottery was crafted using the American raku process.
 This particular piece was first created on the potter’s wheel before being fired in the bisque kiln.
-After the firing, various glazes that I have made were applied.
-The glazes and underglazes that I use add a strong connection and intimacy with the piece that makes me enjoy the process even more.
+After the firing, various raku glazes that I have made were applied.
+The glazes and underglazes that I use add a strong connection and intimacy with my raku pottery that makes me enjoy the process even more.
 The glazes are poured, sprayed and/or painted onto each raku pottery piece prior to it being raku fired.